 Those of you who like a little Sonic 2 action will be pleased to know that with a small adjustment to the H-PLL Pre-Coast and H-PLL Post-Coast values, Sonic 2 and any other 480i Megadrive/Genesis games are perfectly playable with the OSSC.

 SNES/Super Famicom – The SNES/Super Famicom is certainly the system that causes the most issues with the OSSC.
 On most TVs and every computer monitor we’ve tested so far, the image is great, with no noise whatsoever and just the tiniest hint of jitter if you really get your nose up against the screen.
 Unfortunately, on some TVs the system simply does not work and it’s impossible to get a stable picture.
-Marqs is still investigating some workarounds for this problem and hopefully they will be fixed in a future firmware.
+Various firmware updates have improved the situation but there are still some displays that prove to be incompatible.

 Commodore 64 – The C64 does not output RGB, so we’re waiting on a transcoder before we can test this one.